Ignitarium-Renesas/RZV2L_AiLibrary/02_Line_crossing_object_counting/README.md

 7. flow_direction :- 0/1 (0 for left to right/ 1 for right to left) (int dtype)

 ## Limitations
-This is a simple sample tutorial application.
+- This is a simple sample tutorial application.
 It is provided for an user to experiment with an object detection model with a very basic tracker algorithm.
+- It shows limited performance if people are moving very fast. this limitation can be improved with custom trained, better deep learning model.

 **TinyYolov2** :-
 - Light-weight model :- Total number of learnable parameters are less as compared to other yolo models.